OpheliaMiralles/weathermart/readme.rst

 The weathermart package allows to retrieve data from:

 -  **numerical weather prediction** from FDB and grib files
--  **station observations** via jretrieve (MeteoSwiss internal)
+-  **station observations** via jretrieve (MeteoSwiss/DWD internal but can be mimicked for similar apis)
 -  **radar data** from the MeteoFrance's OPERA API
 -  **satellite data** from the EUMETSAT API
 -  **dem raw products** from various sources via url queries.

-The retrievers can be accessed *individually* or via the InputProvider, where data is *read from a cache on balfrin* before trying to retrieve.
+The retrievers can be accessed *individually* or via the InputProvider, where data is *read from a local archive* before trying to retrieve.
 Available variables and their mapping to their original name are listed in the “variables” attribute of each retriever.
 To retrieve data (e.g. “U_10M” -originally called “northward_wind”) from a particular